inspire-software/yes-cart/env/migration/migrate-3.3.0-3.4.0/YC-853-README.txt

 REF: YC-853 Use JDK8 java.time.* instead of Date and SimpleDateFormat

-java.util.Date and java.text.*Fotmatter class suffer from various issues from simply being mutable to bluntly not being thread-safe.
+java.util.Date and java.text.*Formatter class suffer from various issues from simply being mutable to bluntly not being thread-safe.
 As such this API is considered harmful.
-Since JDK8 has now matured and provides a comprehensive alternative in java.time.* YC will utilise this capability to maximum by erradicating all references to java.util.Date and formatters.
+Since JDK8 has now matured and provides a comprehensive alternative in java.time.* YC will utilise this capability to maximum by eradicating all references to java.util.Date and formatters.

 All date/time related functionality will be encapsulated in org.yes.cart.util.DateUtils class which is to provide full